Titan Company: 2011–present

-In 2016, Titan entered the wearable devices market by introducing its smartwatch, Juxt, made through a collaboration with Hewlett Packard.
+In 2016, Titan entered the wearable devices market by introducing its smartwatch, Juxt, made through a collaboration with Hewlett-Packard.
 In 2017, the company launched a fitness tracker, named Gesture Band under its youth accessories brand, Fastrack.
-In the same year, it invested $3 million in a Singapore based wearable tech company, CoveIoT.
 In 2018, the company added new fitness tracker bands.
 The company had a 7.4% market share in the wearable devices market as of 2018.